supposedly/dialect-museum/README.md

 ##### The forbidden matches

 Open your eyes.
 A new dawn breaks.
 The veil of ignorance veils no more.
 You have not only passed but *sur*passed: you are to be bestowed the sacred ken of not one but **two** forbidden matches.
 You attain enlightenment.
-Welcome to the new world.
+Welcome to a new world.

 The reason these two get to be called *forbidden* should make sense now: they ruin the match library's type-soundness!
 `custom` kind of does too, but in my opinion it's indispensable, while these are less so.
-They're handy to have sometimes, especially at runtime, but I'm not sure how to go about implementing them in the type system &mdash; especially when [negated types](https://github.com/microsoft/TypeScript/issues/4196) is half Peter Pan's age and is probably also going to (ahem) Neverland.
+They're handy to have sometimes, especially at runtime, but I'm not sure how to go about implementing them in the type system &mdash; especially when [negated types](https://github.com/microsoft/TypeScript/issues/4196) is half Peter Pan's age and is probably also going to (ahem) Never Land.

 > [!NOTE]
 > In fact, this is the main reason the match library is a little bit bare-bones.
 I'd love to be able to match numbers better